10th-inning homers lift Giants over A's in final Bay Bridge Series face-off

 TRAINER'S ROOM

-Giants: RHP Randy Rodríguez (elbow inflammation) is being shut down for a few weeks, although manager Bob Melvin is hopeful the reliever will pitch again this season.
+Giants: RHP Randy Rodríguez (elbow inflammation) is being shut down for a few weeks, but Melvin is hopeful the reliever will pitch again this season.

 Athletics: RHP Austin Adams (forearm tendinitis) was placed on the 15-day injured list and Jiménez was reinstated from the IL.